 The City of Bloomington is the entity responsible for implementing the 2020-2024 Consolidated Plan, adopted by the Bloomington City Council on June 8, 2020.
 The Economic and Community Development department is responsible for managing the City's housing and community development efforts supported with Community Development Block Grant (CDBG) funds.
-Program Year 2022 will run from May 1, 2022 - April 30, 2023 and be the 48th year the City has implemented the CDBG program.
+Program Year 2022 will run from May 1, 2023-April 30, 2024 and be the 49th year the City has implemented the CDBG program.

 Geographically, the City of Bloomington encompasses 27.22 square miles of land area within McLean County, the largest county in Illinois.
-Census data from April 2021 places Bloomington's population at 78,680 or 46.02% of the total population of McLean County.
+Data from the 2020 Decennial Census places Bloomington's population at 78,680 or 46.02% of the total population of McLean County.
+According to the 2021 American Community Survey 1-Year Estimate information, Bloomington has a poverty rate of 13.6%, which is 1.5% higher than the state poverty rate.
 It is served by 3 interstates, 2 major freight railroads, Amtrak, and the Central Illinois Regional Airport.
 The majority of the County's social services are located in Bloomington, primarily in or near the downtown area.
-Bloomington is divided into three zip codes.
-The 2019 Community Health Needs Assessment (CHNA) has identified 61701 as one of four zip codes within McLean County with the greatest socioeconomic needs.
-61701 was the top ranked zip code with the other two Bloomington zip codes 22nd and 23rd out of 23 total codes.
-Through the CHNA, housing was identified as one of five social determinants influencing the health of those residing in the 61701 zip code.
+Bloomington is divided into three zip codes (61701, 61704, and 61705).
+The 2022 Community Health Needs Assessment (CHNA) has identified 61701 as the zip code in McLean County with the greatest socioeconomic needs.
+The CHNA scored zip codes in McLean County on a five point scale based on six factors: poverty, education, unemployment, occupation, income, and language.
+While zip code 61701 scored the highest, zip codes 61704 and 61705 were among the lowest in the county on this metric.
+Additional analysis within the CHNA showed that zip code 61701 showed high health equity needs with several housing problems cited (i.e., overcrowding, high housing costs, lack of appropriate facilities).

-The City's Comprehensive Plan divides the City into four broad areas: Regeneration Area, Preservation Area, Stable Area and Emerging Area.
+The City's Comprehensive Plan divides the City into four broad areas: Regeneration Area, Preservation Area, Stable Area, and Emerging Area.
 The programs outlined in this Annual Action Plan will occur primarily in the Regeneration and Preservation Areas, both of which are identified as priority target areas in the 2020-2024 Consolidated Plan.
 The Comprehensive Plan classifies the Regeneration Areas as an area in need of immediate resources.
 This area is home to the City's oldest housing stock and has a higher percentage of rental units than owner-occupied housing.
 Improving the infrastructure in this area is a priority for the City and our community.
 Although the Preservation Area is considered more slightly more stable than the Regeneration Area, additional resources are necessary to maintain its stability.
 Both areas are located within the 61701 zip code area.